 There’s no better place to experience the rural history of Romania than a dedicated museum.
 And Brasov definitely has a few!

 One of them is The Museum of Ethnography which curates and maintains dozens of materials that once were part of everyday Romanian livelihood.
 For example, the museum holds an entire collection of the traditional Romanian garb.

 The pieces are organized chronologically and span multiple periods of the country’s history.
-This helps the viewer get some insight of how the habits and cultural norms of the population changed with the passing of time.
+This helps the viewer get some insight into how the habits and cultural norms of the population changed with the passing of time.

-Other museums which offer a culturally enriching experience are the Weaver’s Bastion and The Museum of the First Romanian School, all of which are in close proximity to each other.
+Other museums that offer a culturally enriching experience are the Weaver’s Bastion and The Museum of the First Romanian School, all of which are in close proximity to each other.

 The village of Viscri has had numerous claims to fame in the last few years and it makes for a great place to visit.